-Internship Programs -
+- Internship Programs -

 GSGS offers a wide range of internship opportunities both within Japan and overseas.
-Students may either participate in domestic internship programs offered mainly in collaboration with the Japan External Trade Organization (JETRO) and the Mitsubishi Research Institute, Inc., or in overseas internship programs at government bodies (provincial government, JICA etc.), NGOs (environment, education, health, child support and other fields), research institutes or corporations through our academic partner institutions or other routes.
+Students may either participate in domestic internship programs offered mainly in collaboration with the Mitsubishi Research Institute, Inc., or in overseas internship programs at government bodies (provincial government, JICA etc.), NGOs (environment, education, health, child support and other fields), research institutes or corporations through our academic partner institutions or other routes.